-The most obvious is texture, but they’re different nutritionally too.
-If we had to give them personalities, we’d say tofu is like the popular kid in school with many trendy outfits and the ability to blend into any crowd, and tempeh is the nuttier kid on the fringe who doesn’t change for anyone.
+The most obvious is texture, but they’re nutritionally different, too.
+If we had to give them personalities, we’d say tofu is like the popular kid in school with many trendy outfits and the ability to blend into any crowd, and tempeh is the kid on the fringe who doesn’t change for anyone.

-PRESSING ISSUESHow to Press TofuTofu comes as a 5-inch block in regular, low-fat and nonfat varieties, as well as extra firm, firm, soft, and silken (which is more like a liquid and comes in soft, regular, and firm styles).
+Tofu comes as in blocks in regular, low fat, and nonfat varieties as well as extra firm, firm, soft, and silken (which is more like a liquid and comes in soft, regular, and firm styles).
 You store it in the refrigerator covered in water to keep it fresh.
-It’s easy to digest, low in calories, calcium, and sodium, and high in protein.
+It’s easy to digest and low in calories, calcium, and sodium and high in protein.

-You often see it in the store in flat, 8-inch rectangular pieces that look brownish with bits of soybean showing through.
-Like tofu, tempeh absorbs the flavors with which it’s cooked.
-Tempeh is a great meat substitute for things like burgers because it can hold its shape when cooked.
-You can also crumble it and add it to casseroles and sauces, like tofu.
-You store it in the fridge as well, but without water.
-You can also find (or make) tempeh with other beans, like this black bean tempeh (great for those with soy allergies).
+You often see tempeh in the store in flat, rectangular pieces that look brownish with bits of soybean showing through.
+Like tofu, tempeh absorbs the flavors in which it’s cooked.
+Tempeh is a great substitute for meat, like burgers, because it can hold its shape when cooked and has a meaty texture.

 These recipes mostly use tofu, but a few use tempeh.
-(It always seems to be the case that tempeh stays farther under the radar; going back to that popular kid analogy, tofu gets invited to all the parties, while tempeh only occasionally makes an appearance.
+(It always seems to be the case that tempeh stays farther under the radar.
+Going back to that popular kid analogy, tofu gets invited to all the parties, while tempeh only occasionally makes an appearance.
 But they’re both great.)

 2. Pad Thai